ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 2. Copy the **SUT** folder under **…\\Exchange Server EAS Protocol Test Suites\\Setup** to a directory of your choice on the SUT.
 The SUT configuration scripts are the only requirement for the SUT.
-The scripts facilitate the SUT configuration process and are contained within the **ExchangeServerEASProtocolTestSuites.zip** file.
+The scripts facilitate the SUT configuration process and are in the **ExchangeServerEASProtocolTestSuites.zip** file.

 **Note** If your computer blocks scripts that are downloaded from the Internet for security reasons, follow these steps to unblock